tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 If `Code != 0`, it will be rejected from the mempool and hence not broadcasted to other peers and not included in a proposal block.

 `Data` contains the result of the `CheckTx` transaction execution, if any.
-It is not required to be deterministic since, given a transaction, nodes' Applications might have a different `CheckTxState` when they receive it and check their validity via `CheckTx`.
+It does not need to be deterministic since, given a transaction, nodes' Applications might have a different `CheckTxState` values when they receive it and check their validity via `CheckTx`.
-It is
-semantically meaningless to Tendermint.
+Tendermint ignores this value in `ResponseCheckTx`.

 `Events` include any events for the execution, though since the transaction has not been committed yet, they are effectively ignored by Tendermint.

-From v0.35.x, there is a `Priority` field in `ResponseCheckTx` that can be used to explicitly prioritize transactions in the mempool for inclusion in a block proposal.
+From v0.35.x on, there is a `Priority` field in `ResponseCheckTx` that can be used to explicitly prioritize transactions in the mempool for inclusion in a block proposal.